maxamillion/ansible-openshift_origin/README.md

 3. There's an issue with FirewallD on a fresh launch of a Fedora AMI cloud image where sometimes it will just timeout talking to dbus and the operation will hang.
+It only seems to happen the first time you run and doesn't always occur, but if you restart the firewalld service it never happens again.
   This needs further investigation when I can find time.

 4. The openshift-tc service which deals with transport control and traffic throttling, will often fail to start on a fresh reboot due to some finer